Stanley Matthews (judge)

-Thomas Stanley Matthews (July 21, 1824 – March 22, 1889), known as Stanley Matthews in adulthood, was an American attorney, soldier, judge and Republican senator from Ohio who became an associate justice of the United States Supreme Court, serving from May 1881 to his death in 1889.
-A progressive justice, he was the author of the landmark rulings Yick Wo v.
+Thomas Stanley Matthews (July 21, 1824 – March 22, 1889), known as Stanley Matthews in adulthood, was an American attorney, soldier, judge and senator from Ohio who became an associate justice of the United States Supreme Court, serving from May 1881 to his death in 1889.
+A Republican politician and progressive justice, he was the author of the landmark rulings Yick Wo v.
 Hopkins and Ex parte Crow Dog.

 Early life and education

 Matthews was born July 21, 1824, in Cincinnati, Ohio.
 (Note: The Supreme Court of Ohio & Ohio Judicial System website lists his birthplace as Lexington, Kentucky.)
 He was the oldest of 11 children born to Thomas J. Matthews and Isabella Brown Matthews (his second wife).

 He graduated from Kenyon College in 1840.
 While there he met future president of the United States Rutherford B. Hayes and close friend John Celivergos Zachos.
 Matthews moved to his hometown Cincinnati with Zachos.
 Zachos and Matthews were roommates.
 In Cincinnati Matthews studied law under Salmon P. Chase but he moved to Columbia, Tennessee, where he practiced law and edited the local newspaper from 1842 and 1844.
 Matthews returned to Cincinnati in 1844, and was admitted to the bar the following year.
 In Cincinnati Matthews edited the antislavery newspaper Cincinnati Morning Herald and practiced law from 1853 to 1858.

 In 1849, Stanley Matthews, John Celivergos Zachos, Ainsworth Rand Spofford and 9 others founded the Literary Club of Cincinnati.
 One year later Rutherford B. Hayes became a member.
 Other prominent members included future President William Howard Taft and notable club guests Ralph Waldo Emerson, Booker T. Washington, Mark Twain, Charles Dickens, Oscar Wilde and Robert Frost.